 Subdivisions and Property Development Projects are like icebergs – by Jacon Parry

-You might seriously question that assertion and I can understand why your brow may be a little furrowed right now but read on and you will see the method in my madness.
+You might seriously question that assertion about Subdivisions and I can understand why your brow may be a little furrowed right now but read on and you will see the method in my madness.
 Most of us would have had little to do with Icebergs since leaving Primary School unless they’ve been on one of those ‘Expedition Cruises’ south of Tasmania and probably most of us would likely associate them with the sinking of the Titanic.

 Only maybe 20 percent of an iceberg is visible above the water.
 The other 80 percent is hidden beneath the ocean’s surface.
 It’s a similar thing with Subdivisions; much of what goes to its makeup lies below ground level.
 In fact with any property development project it’s what lies beneath and its design that can play a crucial role in the project’s cost effectiveness or otherwise – not just what you see on the surface as important as that may be.